-Dismissal from the MSN FNP Program
+Dismissal from the Master of Science in Nursing Program

-Students may be dismissed from the MSN FNP program when they have failed to achieve clinical and/or academic standards that are established and in place for each class.
+Students may be dismissed from the Master of Science in Nursing Program when they have failed to achieve clinical and/or academic standards that are established and in place for each class.
 The syllabus for each class and each clinical segment ascertains the objectives for that class and specific criteria that must be met to remain in good academic standing.
-Students will be counseled by instructors and advisors about their individual progress throughout the semester and advised accordingly.
-When all efforts to fulfill the requirements of the MSN FNP program have failed and the student is in jeopardy of failure, the student may be advised to withdraw to avoid receiving a failing grade that will further endanger their overall grade point average.
+Students will be counseled by course faculty about their individual progress throughout the semester and advised accordingly.
+When all efforts to fulfill the requirements of the Master of Science in Nursing Program have failed and the student is in jeopardy of failure, the student may be advised to withdraw to avoid receiving a failing grade that will further endanger their overall grade point average.
+However, it is the ultimate responsibility of the student to monitor their grades/progress and make a decision to withdraw from the Master of Science in Nursing Program.

-Students may also be dismissed from the MSN FNP program for violations of the University Philosophy of Behavior in accordance with the Campbellsville University Student Handbook.
+Students may also be dismissed from the Master of Science in Nursing Program for violations of the University Philosophy of Behavior in accordance with the Campbellsville University Student Handbook.